The following courses are highly recommended for all SAFE positions:

 • Maintain relationships with other resources on campus such as Asian American Studies, CCC API coordinators, APATH, LGBTQIARC, WRRC, EOP, the API Retention Committee, etc.

-• Stay informed and connected with the Southeast Asian community at large to guide programming efforts.
+• Stay informed and connected with the Southeast Asian community and broader UC Davis student communities to guide programming efforts.

 • Serve as a core member of the SRRC’s Retention Committee.